How to Prepare for the Tests

 - At the beginning of the session and throughout the test, follow all directions carefully.
-This includes oral directions read by the test administrators and any written directions presented in the test booklet or on the computer screen.
+This includes any oral directions read by the test administrators and all written directions presented on the computer screen.

-- The test booklet or computer screen presents directions for the multiple-choice questions and the constructed-response assignments (if the test you are taking includes constructed-response assignments).
-If you do not understand something about the directions, raise your hand and ask a test administrator.
+- The computer screen presents directions for the multiple-choice questions and the constructed-response assignments (if the test you are taking includes constructed-response assignments).

 Pace your work.

-- Each paper-based test session is four and one-half hours long.
-The length of a computer-based test session varies depending on the test(s) and/or subtest(s) you are taking.
+- The length of a test session varies depending on the test(s) and/or subtest(s) you are taking.
 The test schedule is designed to allow sufficient time for most examinees to complete the test(s) assigned to a session.

-- Before starting the test, if at a paper-based administration, flip through the booklet to review the number of multiple-choice questions and constructed-response assignments, if included, and to set a pace for answering them.
-At a computer-based test session, the amount of time elapsed during the test session will be shown on the computer screen to aid you in pacing yourself.
+- The amount of time elapsed during the test session will be shown on the computer screen to aid you in pacing yourself.